crawfo/vba-midi-file/README.md

 To read a MIDI file byte for byte into an Excel worksheet:

-            `FileUtils.ImportToSheet fileNameFullyQualified As String, sheetName As String.`
+      'FileUtils.ImportToSheet fileNameFullyQualified As String, sheetName As String.`